 Another factor worth thinking about is how much weight you can comfortably lift in and out of the storage area.
 The larger generators can be bulky and weighty – and to be realistic, you don’t want anything more than 20-25kg.

-A final, and very important consideration is how noisy your caravan generator is going to be.
+A very important consideration is how noisy your caravan generator is going to be.
 After all, a powerful industrial hum coming from your caravan would make you very unpopular with your neighbours and would destroy the rural calm of the caravan site – the very reason why you have chosen to go there in the first place.
 Noise levels are given in decibels (dB), and you would certainly want to avoid anything higher than 60dB if you want to avoid being the least welcome caravanner on the site.

 Finally, make sure your generator is covered by your caravan insurance policy – make sure you check what equipement you will be required to purchase extra cover for.